Kamva/hexa-arranger/README.md

 - Read [the docs](https://github.com/temporalio/sdk-go/blob/master/temporal/error.go) about error types in temporal.

 - solution to handle errors:
-    temporal don't have interceptor or activities yet.
+    temporal don't have interceptor for activities yet.
-    For workflows, it has, maybe later use it. for now should report and convert errors when return error from either activity or workflow.
+    For workflows but it has, maybe we use it later.
+    For now should report and convert errors when return error from either activity or workflow.
     I think a simple decorator for each workflow and activity can be a good idea. when temporal